NetApp/beegfs/docker/README.md

 2) Next you'll need to build and tag the Docker image.
 With the current/working directory set to the root of the BeeGFS collection's repository run:

-- `docker build -f docker/Dockerfile . -t nar_eseries_ansible`
+- `docker build -f docker/Dockerfile . -t eseries_ansible`

 Important:
-- Being in the correct current/working directory is important because we need Docker to copy the entire BeeGFS Ansible collection into the Docker image, so the build context needs to be the repository's root.
+- When importing the local beegfs collection it is important to be in the repository's root directory since the entire collection will be copied into the Docker image.
-- If you make changes to the BeeGFS collection you will need to re-run the `docker build` command for the changes to be included in the Docker image.
+- If you make changes to the beegfs collection you will need to re-run the `docker build` command for the changes to be included in the Docker image.
-- After initially building the Docker image if you need to update the SANtricity Ansible collection or force a change between internal/external repos without updating the repomirror* files you'll need to run `docker build` with  `--no-cache=true`.
-    - This is due to how Docker caching works when we use a script (`repo_check.sh`) to detect if we're in an air-gapped environment.
+    - Alternatively, you can add `-v <PATH TO BEEGFS REPO>:/root/.ansible/collections/ansible_collections/netapp_eseries/beegfs` to the run command which will create a bind mount within container that can be edited externally.
+    - If working with an air-gapped environment (e.g. no internet access) then you'll need to run `docker build` with `--no-cache=true` to update any of the remote collections.

-#### Running the nar_eseries_ansible Docker image:
+#### Running the eseries_ansible Docker image:

-Once you have the nar_eseries_ansible Docker image created, to run the containerized Ansible control node change the current/working directory to the one containing your inventory, playbook, and any other group_vars/host_vars files/subdirectories before running:
+Once the eseries_ansible Docker image is created, you can run the containerized Ansible control node by changing the current/working directory to the one containing your inventory, playbook, and any other group_vars/host_vars files/subdirectories before running:

-- `docker run --rm -it -v "/root/.ssh:/root/.ssh" -v "$(pwd):/ansible/playbooks" nar_eseries_ansible -i inventory.yml playbook.yml`
+- `docker run --rm -it -v "${HOME}/.ssh:/root/.ssh" -v "${PWD}:/ansible/playbooks" eseries_ansible -i inventory.yml playbook.yml`

 Additional Notes:
 - If your inventory and/or playbook files aren't named `inventory.yml` and/or `playbook.yml`, modify the filenames used in the command as needed.
 - If you're using a user other than root on the server running Docker, simply substitute the `/root/.ssh` path before the colon in `-v "/root/.ssh:/root/.ssh"` with the desired path.
 For example if the username is "admin" use `-v "/home/admin/.ssh:/root/.ssh"`.
 The latter half should always stay the same unless you're also planning to change the user in the container, which is outside the scope of this README.
+- All Ansible commands (ansible, ansible-inventory, ansible-galaxy, ansible-doc) are available by specifying the command --entrypoint otherwise the run command will execute the ansible-playbook.
+    - (TIP) create aliases for your commands.
+For example, `alias ansible-doc="docker run -it --entrypoint <ANY_ANSIBLE_COMMAND> -v ${HOME}/.ssh:/root/.ssh -v ${PWD}:/ansible/playbooks eseries_ansible`
-- Instead of using `-v $(pwd):/ansible/playbooks` you can specify an absolute path for `$(pwd)`, allowing you to run the container without first changing the current/working directory.
-For example `-v /home/admin/website_01:/ansible/playbooks`.
+- Instead of using the shell variables, $HOME and $PWD, you can specify absolute paths which, for example, allows you to run playbooks from the container without changing the current/working directory.
+For example `-v "/home/admin/.ssh:/root/.ssh" -v /home/admin/website_01:/ansible/playbooks`.

 FAQs
 ----
-- I'm wanting to build/run the Docker container in an air-gapped environment (e.g. no internet access), how can I use the files in this directory?
+- I'm wanting to build/run the Docker container in an air-gapped environment (e.g. no internet access), what do I do?
-    - Provided you have repository mirrors setup in the air-gapped environment for both Ubuntu and PIP, there are two files in the docker/ directory that can be updated to point at your internal repository mirror URLs.
-Update repomirror_sources.list with the URL(s) for Ubuntu, and repomirror_pip.conf with the URL to a pip mirror containing the following packages (minimum versions):
+    - Provided you have a repository for the air-gapped environment for APK and PIP, override the source urls for APK and PIP.
+So, when you build the Docker image specify the URLs as Docker --build-args: `docker build -f docker/Dockerfile . -t eseries_ansible --build-arg internal_apk_url=<URL> --build-arg internal_pip_url=<URL>`
-        ```
-            /public_html/pip_mirror> tree
-            .
-            ├── ansible
-            │   └── ansible-2.9.2.tar.gz
-            ├── certifi
-            │   └── certifi-2020.6.20.tar.gz
-            ├── chardet
-            │   └── chardet-3.0.4.tar.gz
-            ├── docker
-            │   └── docker-4.2.2.tar.gz
-            ├── ipaddr
-            │   └── ipaddr-2.2.0.tar.gz
-            ├── jinja2
-            │   ├── Jinja2-2.10.3.tar.gz
-            │   └── Jinja2-2.11.2.tar.gz
-            ├── markupsafe
-            │   └── MarkupSafe-1.1.1.tar.gz
-            ├── netaddr
-            │   └── netaddr-0.7.19.tar.gz
-            ├── pyyaml
-            │   └── PyYAML-5.3b1.tar.gz
-            ├── requests
-            │   └── requests-2.24.0.tar.gz
-            ├── urllib3
-            │   └── urllib3-1.25.10.tar.gz
-            └── websocket-client
-                └── websocket-client-0.57.0.tar.gz
-        ```
+    - You will also need internal GIT repositories for netapp_eseries collections specifying the --build-args for internal_santricity_collection_url, internal_host_collection_url, internal_beegfs_collection_url, and internal_collection_dependencies_url.
+Alternatively, just define internal_collection_dependencies_url with not only netapp_eseries collection dependencies but also the collections themselves.
+To collect all collection dependencies (ie tar.gz files) run the following commands on a system with access to https://galaxy.ansible.com/ with Ansible 2.10 installed, `ansible-galaxy collection download netapp_eseries.{santricity,host,beegfs}`.

-    - Lastly you will need an internal Git repository containing the NetApp E-Series SANtricity and Host collections available at https://github.com/netappeseries/santricity and https://github.com/netappeseries/host.
-When you build the Docker image specify the URL to this repo as a Docker build arg: `docker build -f docker/Dockerfile . -t nar_eseries_ansible --build-arg internal_santricity_collection_url=<URL> --build-arg internal_host_collection_url=<URL>`
+    - Lastly, when you build the Docker image specify the URL to these repositories as Docker --build-args: `--build-arg internal_santricity_collection_url=<URL> --build-arg internal_host_collection_url=<URL> --build-arg internal_beegfs_collection_url=<URL> --build-arg internal_collection_dependencies_url=<URL>` or, if you're using a single repository with the collections and the dependencies from Ansible-Galaxy: `--build-arg internal_collection_dependencies_url=<URL>`

 Advanced Configuration
 ----------------------